rstudio/rmarkdown/authoring_shiny_advanced.md

 ## Multiple Pages

-You can link to other Shiny Docs by using the markdown link syntax and specifying the *relative* path to the document, e.g. `[Another Shiny Document](another.Rmd)`.
+You can link to other interactive documents by using the markdown link syntax and specifying the *relative* path to the document, e.g. `[Another Shiny Document](another.Rmd)`.

 Currently, only one document can be active at a time, so documents can't easily share state (although some primitive global sharing is possible via `global.R`; see the help for `rmarkdown::run`).